 Rush drummer/lyricist Neil Peart dies of brain cancer at 67.

-Rush play their last concert, closing out their R40 Live tour with a concert at The Forum near Los Angeles.
+Rush play their last concert, closing out their R40 Live tour with a show at The Forum near Los Angeles.
 It's not announced as their farewell, but the band has hinted it might be.
 At the end of the show, drummer Neil Peart uncharacteristically comes to the front of the stage to take a bow with his bandmates.

 For the first time ever, Rush make the cover of Rolling Stone.
 The magazine and their cohorts at the Rock And Roll Hall Of Fame (which didn't induct the band until 2013), have given Rush short shrift throughout their career, but even diehard fans are pleased with the piece.

 Public Enemy become the fourth hip-hop act inducted into the Rock and Roll Hall of Fame (the others that preceded PE into the Hall were Grandmaster Flash & the Furious Five, Run-DMC, and the Beastie Boys).
 Other 2013 inductees are Rush, Heart (which reunites their original lineup), Albert King, Donna Summer, and Randy Newman.